deepstne/website/pages/rules.md

 permalink: /rules
 ---

 We have a set of five, general and memorable rules that all players should know when talking with others and being on our platforms.
-These rules are designed to keep everyone polite, respectful, but most importantly, safe.
+These rules are designed to keep everyone polite, respectful but most importantly, safe.
 By joining any of our platforms you agree that you will follow these rules.

-These "big five" community guidelines are not all-inclusive, but are for our players on how to judge their conduct.
+These "big five" community guidelines are not all-inclusive, but are a general guide for our players on how to judge their conduct.
 An in-depth punishment guidelines that outlines general punishment lengths for various offenses against our rules can be viewed on the server's [help center](../hc/rules-and-regulations#punishment-guidelines).

 ## Golden rule